-Figure 1. : Nominal Safe rates and GDP growth, public-debt/GDP ratios, and primary-surpluses/GDP ratios.
+Figure 1: Nominal Safe rates and GDP growth, public-debt/GDP ratios, and primary-surpluses/GDP ratios.
 All vertical axes are in percentage.

-work according to the traditional revaluation channel because public debt priced as the present value of future surpluses may not be well defined.
+Low interest rates and high public debt pose serious challenges to policy makers and academic researchers.
 In this paper we address the following positive questions: What are the implications of low interest rates for public debt policy?
 Can permanent primary deficits be sustained in the long run?
 What coordination of monetary and fiscal policy is needed to provide a nominal anchor and price stability?
 How does the economy respond to fiscal and monetary policy shocks?